harrythezomby/harija.moe/content/projects/entry-level-hardtail-upgrades/index.md

 title = 'Entry-Level Hardtail Upgrades!' date = 2023-08-15T06:28:24-04:00
 draft = false
+summary = "Upgrading the Marin Bobcat Trail 3 with better contact points, a PNW dropper post, and tubeless Maxxis Minions."
 +++
 ## Introduction
 So, I recently picked up a Marin Bobcat Trail 3 to get into mountain biking.
 I’ve been having a blast, so I decided to give it a few upgrades.
 Here’s what it originally looked like stock: